maggeema/maggeema/README.md

 pianist.
 I had been a musician for over 10 years, gave private lessons to young children, and even went to a semester of conservatory at Manhattan School of Music.
-It was definetely toxic and not great for my mental, and I was willing to let go of my past to explore other career paths that was better for my well-being.
+It was definetely not great for my mental health, and I was willing to let go of my past to explore other career paths that were better for my well-being.

 The tech industry has been poppin' off (especially as remote